marceloosg/cleanwc/README.md

 ## Other

-To see detail of the the transformations performed and the variables used please consult the "Codebook.md" file.
+To see details of the the transformations performed and the variables used please consult the "Codebook.md" file.
 The file "variables" contains the variables used in the "averaged\_features.txt" file.
 The merged dataset contains the same mean and standard deviation variables described by the "features_info.txt" file.